 The illegal trade in totoaba has become very difficult to eliminate, as they bring in much more money than legal species.
 Many on the side of the fishing industry claim that the nets are not the main threat to the vaquita, and point to the damming of the Colorado River in the United States, which has led to less freshwater flowing into the gulf, disrupting the salt levels.
 Some even try to claim that the vaquita does not exist.
 Efforts are underway to test and implement alternative methods of fishing that would replace the devastating gill nets, and promote fisheries of more plentiful species like the corvina drum.
 Mexico has recently instituted a permanent ban on gill nets, though enforcement in coastal communities is often difficult.

 However, these efforts may not be enough to save the vaquita, as their numbers have decreased so much that it may not be possible for them to maintain a genetically diverse population.
-A plan is underway to use trained dolphins supplied by the US Navy to herd the remaining vaquita into a safe area of the gulf, to protect them and allow for further study including possible captive breeding programs.
+A plan was devised to use trained dolphins supplied by the US Navy to herd the remaining vaquita into a safe area of the gulf, to protect them and allow for further study including possible captive breeding programs.
+However, this plan was not successful and seemed to only cause more stress to the porpoises.
 Organizations such as the World Wildlife Fund, The Porpoise Conservation Society, and VIVA Vaquita are all working hard to make sure these pint-sized porpoises don’t disappear forever.
 Check out their websites to see how you can help!

 Bernie's Bonus Fun Fact: The vaquita's full common name is "vaquita marina", which means "little cow of the sea" in Spanish.